donzelot/hn70ap/README.md

 =====================

 This will be possible later, when the bootloader is made ready.
 The hardware is ready to support that.
-A python tool will build an update image from the nuttx elf output, and you will be able to send that image via ethernet.
+A python tool will build an update image from the nuttx elf output, and you will be able to send that image via ethernet or serial.

 Advanced build
 ==============